A woman with short, wavy black hair sitting by a window, smiling gently and resting her chin on her hand.

 You might have heard me on BBC Radio 3 or 4, on programmes like Free Thinking, The Essay, Woman’s Hour, and Great Lives.
 I’ve written for The Guardian and the Young Vic Theatre.
-My academic research — on what icons like Grace Jones, Toni Morrison, Zora Neale Hurston, and even professional wrestlers have taught me about reading and interpretation — has been published by Bloomsbury, Palgrave Macmillan, and Routledge.
+My academic research — on what icons like Grace Jones, Toni Morrison, Zora Neale Hurston, and even professional wrestlers have taught me about feeling, reading, and interpretation — has been published by Bloomsbury, Palgrave Macmillan, and Routledge.

 How are we feeling, today?